Christian von Stetten: Political career

 Von Stetten was elected to the Bundestag, the federal German parliament, in the 2002 elections as the representative of the district of Schwaebisch Hall–Hohenlohe.
 He was re-elected in 2005, 2009, and 2013.

-Von Stetten is a member of the Christian Democratic Union, one of the parties in the present grand coalition government led by Chancellor Angela Merkel.
-In parliament, he has been particularly active as a financial expert.
+In parliament, Von Stetten has been particularly active as a financial expert.
 He has been a member of the Finance Committee since 2002.
-In this capacity, he is his parliamentary group's rapporteur on the inheritance tax.
+In this capacity, he was his parliamentary group's rapporteur on the inheritance tax.
 In addition, he served on the Committee for the Scrutiny of Elections, Immunity and the Rules of Procedure between 2005 and 2013.

 Within his CDU/CSU parliamentary group, von Stetten serves as deputy chairman of the Group of Small and Medium-Sized Businesses (PKM).

 In the negotiations to form a Grand Coalition of the Christian Democrats and the Social Democrats (SPD) following the 2013 federal elections, von Stetten was part of the CDU/CSU delegation in the working group on financial policy and the national budget, led by Wolfgang Schäuble and Olaf Scholz.

+Since 2025, Von Stetten has been serving as chair of the German Parliament's Committee on Economic Affairs.